Learning Unified Representations from Heterogeneous Data for Robust Heart Rate Modeling: Introduction

+Early heart rate prediction models were primarily physiology-based, employing coupled ordinary differential equations to represent cardiovascular dynamics~\cite{stirling2008model,zakynthinaki2015modelling,mazzoleni2016modeling,mazzoleni2018dynamical,engelen1996effects}.
+While these models offer interpretability and perform well in controlled settings, they are typically developed on small, homogeneous cohorts under strict laboratory protocols.
+This reliance on controlled conditions limits their robustness and generalization to free-living populations~\cite{modeling2023personalized}.
+The recent proliferation of wearable devices has enabled the collection of large-scale, real-world data, paving the way for data-driven approaches.
+Consequently, researchers have increasingly applied machine learning methods, from statistical models~\cite{oyeleye2022predictive,fang2021bayesian} to advanced architectures like recurrent and attention-based neural networks~\cite{arima2022timeseries,alharbi2021real,lin2023new, 11016077}.
+These data-driven techniques capture complex temporal patterns, model nonlinear relationships, and integrate multiple modalities, leading to more accurate and robust predictions in real-world conditions.

-Despite this progress, real world deployment of these models still struggles with \emph{data heterogeneity}, as systems must ingest streams from many devices and users.
-This diversity introduces two main forms of heterogeneity: \emph{source heterogeneity} and \emph{user heterogeneity}. \emph{Source heterogeneity} arises from a fragmented device market (Figure~\ref{fig:heterogeneity}a).
-Data from different devices or datasets often provide different feature sets and are sampled at different temporal resolutions, even for the same activity (Figure~\ref{fig:heterogeneity}b). \emph{User heterogeneity} reflects physiological and behavioral diversity.
-Even with the same device, sensed features can vary across activity types (Figure~\ref{fig:heterogeneity}c), and individuals exhibit distinct physiological profiles that lead to different heart rate distributions for the same activity (Figure~\ref{fig:heterogeneity}d).
+Despite this progress, \emph{data heterogeneity} remains a significant challenge for real-world deployment~\cite{9944935, 10128148}.
+This challenge stems from the necessity for systems to process data from diverse devices and users, leading to two primary forms of heterogeneity: \emph{source heterogeneity} and \emph{user heterogeneity}. \emph{Source heterogeneity} arises from a fragmented device market.
+Data from different devices or datasets often provide different feature sets and are sampled at different temporal resolutions, even for the same activity (Fig.~\ref{fig:heterogeneity_a}). \emph{User heterogeneity} reflects physiological and behavioral diversity.
+Even with the same device, sensed features can vary across activity types, and individuals exhibit distinct physiological profiles that lead to different heart rate distributions for the same activity~\cite{10740338} (Fig.~\ref{fig:heterogeneity_b}).
 Most existing methods treat such heterogeneous data as if they were homogeneous.
 Many are trained and evaluated on a single dataset, which limits their applicability when integrating multiple sources.
-When datasets are combined, a common practice is to keep only the intersection of available features and to unify the temporal resolution to the coarsest sampling rate.
+When datasets are combined, a common practice is to keep only the intersection of available features and to unify the temporal resolution to the coarsest sampling rate~\cite{11016064}.
 This discards device-specific signals and can degrade predictive accuracy.
-In addition, current methods seldom leverage full historical information to model distributional differences across users and activities, which limits personalization.
+In addition, current methods seldom leverage full historical information to model differences across users and activities, which limits personalization.